• Skip to primary navigation

 Can Candied Nuts Be Frozen?

 Yes!
-In fact, they go stale very easily, so after a few days it is best to freeze them.
+These nuts can go stale very easily, so after a few days it is best to freeze them.
 They can be frozen in an airtight container for up to a month.
 To thaw, simply remove from the freezer and allow them to come to room temperature.

 Did you like this snack?
 You might also like: